 The ISO proposes to evaluate each ramp test individually for failure and only limit transfer in those 15-minute intervals that had insufficient ramping capability.
 Assuming T is the start of the operating hour being evaluated: The 15-minute ramp tests from T-7.5 to T+7.5.
 The 30-minute ramp tests from T-7.5 to T+22.5.
 The 45-minute ramp tests from T-7.5 to T+37.5.
 The 60-minute ramp tests from T-7.5 to T+52.5.
 If a ramp test is failed, the transfers will be limited to the previous 15-minute interval schedule.
 If the 15-minute ramp test is failed, the transfer will be limited to the last 15-minute interval of the previous operating hour’s transfer.
 If the 30-minute ramp test is failed, the transfer will be limited to the first 15-minute interval of the current operating hour’s transfer.
 If the 45-minute ramp test is failed, the transfer will be limited to the second 15-minute interval of the current operating hour’s transfer.
 If the 60-minute ramp test is failed, the transfer will be limited to the third 15-minute interval of the current operating hour’s transfer.

+The capacity test ensures there is sufficient supply resources and bid range from EIM participating resources to meet differences between the hourly load forecast and base schedules.
+The capacity test is currently an hourly test and has been implemented using hourly averages.
+The hourly load forecast less historical import/export intertie deviations is compared to the hourly base schedules and bids from EIM participating resources.
+Failing the capacity test results in limiting EIM transfers for the entire hour.

+Moving to fifteen-minute freezing for the flexible ramping test will require the capacity test use minimum and maximum load forecast values instead of the hourly average.
+The capacity test will remain an hourly test (if an EIM entity fails for one interval, transfers are limited for the entire hour) but will need to use load forecast for each fifteen minute plus the hourly import/export intertie deviation historical requirement.
+Under the previous capacity test, a balancing authority area in EIM could have sufficient bid range from EIM participating resources to cover the hourly differences, but not to cover the peak 15-minute load or minimum 15-minute load.
+The balancing authority area in the EIM would pass the capacity test, but would fail the ramping test because there are insufficient economic bids.
+The current flexible ramping test would fail in the intervals with insufficient bids which would result in freezing for the entire operating hour.
+In moving to 15-minute freezing from the ramping test, the capacity test must now make sure that sufficient economic bids are submitted for the operating hour to meet the balancing authority area imbalance individually because the flexible ramping test no longer will fail the BAA for insufficient economic bids.
+The correlation between the flexible ramping test and the capacity test are demonstrated attachment titled “Capacity Test Worksheet”.

 This change can be implemented through the business practice manual process because it does not require tariff changes.
 The ISO plans to implement this enhancement by the end of the 2018 calendar year.

 Introduction of a 1% tolerance band for flexible ramping test